How to Photograph the Milky Way

 Recommended Filter

-The Milky Way is best photographed without the use of a filter, under pristine, dark, moonless skies.
+The Milky Way is best photographed without a filter under pristine, dark, moonless skies.
 However, if you can’t get to a magical location like this, a mild light pollution filter may help.

 The Optolong L-Pro is a broadband light pollution filter, which means that it aims to collect natural star colors that make a great Milky Way photo.
 In my experience, it does a great job of reducing the artificial glow of the city, without disrupting the natural color balance of your image.